oborys/Complete-Guide-to-Open-Source-Licenses/README.md

 In particular, permissive licenses (Apache, MIT, BSD) or other special licenses of companies are usually added to the permissible ones.
 In most companies/organizations, the default copyright is the legal name.
 When creating and contributing to relevant projects, intellectual rights may belong to individual employees or be transferred to the company/customer (where the employee works), unless otherwise specified in the contract.

 For example, patent protection covers specific processes, products and methods; and copyright protects the corresponding work, in our case, program code, graphic elements, and images.

+For StackOverflow users, it will be interesting to know that according to the [Terms of Service](https://stackoverflow.com/legal/terms-of-service/public#licensing), all content created on the platform (including questions and answers) is licensed under Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) and it's copyleft.
+Using StackOverflow snippets can be a problem for your company's legal department.

 I give an example of a list of licenses with a level of risk relative to use in proprietary software.
 The greater the risk, the greater the problem of using adequately licensed components in your proprietary (commercial) software.